kelu124/echomods/_posts/2018-05-11-A-new-article-on-the-way.md

 ---

--   @todo Resume work on article - [Draft is here](/matty/article/matty_article.md)
+-   @done Resume work on article - [Draft is here](/matty/article/matty_article.md)
 -   @todo contact the guys from https://www.iith.ac.in/\~raji/Cpapers/LPFB.pdf (check their prices)